 Here’s an overview of our programs:

 Modeled after our summer camps, winter camp is a one-day program for kids during winter break.
-Sign up now »
+Sign up will begin in the Fall of 2016»

 Nurture your child’s curiosity about animals and their impact on our community.
 Our Humane Hands Club is open to youth ages 11 to 15 interested in the journey animals take through our shelter.
-For more information, click here »
+Registration is now open »

 Hey party animals, celebrate your birthday with us!
 Parties are facilitated by a humane educator and include a behind-the-scenes tour of the shelter, a scavenger hunt and a variety of animal-themed activities.
 Learn more and schedule your party today »